 Exposure Notification Opt-In

 If you do, at some point, get COVID-19, there's a separate consent process for anonymously alerting people that you've been in contact with.
-The app needs express consent to inform others of the diagnosis, and nothing happens automatically.
+The feature needs express consent to inform others of the diagnosis, and nothing happens automatically.

 Disabling Exposure Notification